-Shake Shack has a vegan burger on its menu now, courtesy of plant-based chef Pinky Cole—the founder of the popular Atlanta restaurant, Slutty Vegan.
-Cole partnered with the fast-casual chain as part of its new collaborative series called Now Serving.
+Shake Shack is adding a new vegan burger to its menu, courtesy of plant-based chef Pinky Cole—the founder of the popular Atlanta restaurant, Slutty Vegan.
+Cole partnered with the fast-casual chain for its new collaborative series called Now Serving.
 The series enlists chefs from around the United States to create burgers of their choice.

 Cole’s vegan burger, dubbed the SluttyShack, features a Shake Shack veggie patty topped with an ingredient known as “Slut Dust,” lemon ginger kale, caramelized onions, vegan ranch, and vegan mayonnaise.
 It’s served on Slutty Vegan’s signature toasted Hawaiian bun.